 - the Human Resources Centres and their services (including a recommendation that the employee register with the nearest office as soon as possible);

-- repeat counselling as long as the individual is entitled to a staffing priority and has not been appointed; and
+- ongoing counselling as long as the individual is entitled to a staffing priority and has not been appointed;

-- advising the employee that refusal of a reasonable job offer will jeopardize both chances for retraining and overall employment continuity.
+- advice to employees that refusal of a reasonable job offer will jeopardize both chances for retraining and overall employment continuity;

 1.2 The Treasury Board Secretariat

 1.2.1 It is the responsibility of the Treasury Board Secretariat to:

 - investigate and seek to resolve situations referred by the PSC or other parties;